-DAT[®] scores range from 1 to 30, and are reported in one-point increments.
+DAT® scores range from 1 to 30, in one-point increments.
+For DAT administrations from March 1, 2025, and beyond, reported DAT scores will range from 200 to 600 in 10-point increments.
 Each educational program makes its own determination as to what constitutes an acceptable score.
 As such, there is not an official passing score for this examination.